 Current Breeding Objectives

-Since 2014 the Premier Suftex Group have been involved in a progeny test with FarmIQ (Silver FernFarms, Landcorp and AgResearch) along with some other stud breeders.
-They have developed a gene test for both productive traits (similar to the Sheep 50 & 5K test in the maternal breeds) and meat quality traits.
-From 2016 we have been received breeding values for marbling and tenderness that are incorporated into a ‘meat quality index’.
-Going forward this information with help us to continue to make improvements in productive traits (meat growth and survival) while also improving meat quality.
+Since 2014 the Premier Suftex Group has been involved in the South Island Genomic Calibration Flock at Duncraigen, Te Anau.
+AgResearch has developed genomics for both productive traits and meat quality traits.
+From 2016 we have been using breeding values for intra muscular fat (IMF) and tenderness that are incorporated into a ‘meat quality index’.
+Going forward this information with help us to continue to make improvements in productive traits (meat, growth and survival) while also improving meat quality.

 Who are the Premier Suftex Group?